iqbalabd/iqbalabd.github.io/content/Python and PyCons/the-future-is-still-not-here-for-the-psf-2022-en.md

 But from experience, I'd think **the best way to make an impact is to join or start something within your own local area**.
 We never have enough people to organize meet-ups, start a local conference, do weekend hackathons, guide new comers to the community, or write and maintain software for the use of the local community.

+## Credits go to

+Finally, **big thank yous** to (in no particular order)

+1. James
+1. Dustin
+1. David
+1. Marc-Andre
+1. Georgi
+1. Kwon Han
+1. Thomas
+1. Wei Lee
+1. Yuggun
+1. Aiko
+1. Kamal
+1. the D&I WG
+1. PyCon JP
+1. the kind folks on Twitter and LinkedIn that liked and shared my contents
-Finally, thank you to Dustin, David, Marc-Andre, Georgi, Kwon Han, Thomas, Wei Lee, Youggun, the D&I WG, PyCon JP and the PyCon APAC Organizers group for supporting my nomination.
-I'm sorry I let your folks down due to my own inabilities.
-Hopefully we'll see different outcomes in the future.
+1. and the PyCon APAC Organizers group

+for supporting my nomination.
+I am only human, and forgive me if I missed you in the credits roll above.
+I am only human, and I'm sorry I let your folks down due to my own inabilities.
+But we are only human, and maybe we can try again in the future.